ChromeCreator/Automatic-Tabs/README.md

 # Automatic-Tabs

-This Chrome extension automatically opens a tab of your choice (e.g., youtube.com) whenever you open a specific trigger tab.
+This browser extension automatically opens a tab of your choice (e.g., youtube.com) whenever you open a specific trigger tab.

 ---